wdporter/acim/src/workbook/introduction/index.md

 ---

 1. A theoretical foundation such as the text provides is necessary as a framework to make the exercises in this workbook meaningful.
-²Yet it is doing the exercises that will make the goal of the course possible.
+Yet it is doing the exercises that will make the goal of the course possible.
-³An untrained mind can accomplish nothing.
+An untrained mind can accomplish nothing.
-⁴It is the purpose of this workbook to train your mind to think along the lines the text sets forth.
+It is the purpose of this workbook to train your mind to think along the lines the text sets forth.

 ::: details Simplified